RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-IEEE-7007-2021--IEEE-Ontological-Standar.md

 ---
 title:  "IEEE 7007-2021: IEEE Ontological Standard for Ethically Driven Robotics and Automation Systems"
-excerpt:  "A set of ontologies with different abstraction levels that contain concepts, def (...)"
+excerpt:  "A set of ontologies with different abstraction levels that contain concepts, definitions, axioms, and use cases that assist in the development of ethically driven methodologies for the design of robots and automation systems is established  (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Standa.png
 sidebar: